jonellwood/tag-toggle/README.md

 # Tag Toggle

 Quickly comment and uncomment HTML tags and their matching closing tags with a single keyboard shortcut.
-Place your cursor on any opening tag and use `Ctrl+Shift+/` (or `Cmd+Shift+/` on macOS) to comment out the entire tag pair, even with hundreds of lines of content in between.
+Place your cursor on any opening tag and use `Ctrl+Shift+C` (or `Cmd+Shift+C` on macOS) to comment out the entire tag pair, even with hundreds of lines of content in between.

 ## Features